Can I ship to a P.O. box?

 Posted by Tania

-Is it possible to ship to a P.O. box, when using private couriers?
+Is it possible to ship to a P.O. box when using private couriers?
 A P.O.
 (Post Office) box is a secure mailbox located at a Canada Post office and is commonly used in areas where home delivery isn’t available.
 While convenient for receiving standard mail through federal postal services, P.O. boxes come with a big caveat: private couriers like UPS, FedEx, Purolator, DHL, Canpar, and GLS do not deliver to P.O. boxes.

-So if your customer provides a P.O. box as a delivery address, be sure to ask for a physical address where someone can sign for the package.
+If your customer provides a P.O. box as a delivery address, be sure to ask for a physical address where someone can sign for the package.

 Can I Ship to a P.O.
 Box?
 What Small Business Owners Need to Know